devbury/spring-boot-starter-threadscope/README.md

 well as web application contexts.
 It can be used to replace Spring's request scope.

 ## Activating
-To build and install the project into your local maven repository, run

-`mvn clean install`

-Next add the starter dependency to your project's POM file.
+`spring-boot-starter-threadscope` is published to the [jcenter](https://bintray.com/bintray/jcenter) repository.
+To use the starter, add the following dependency information to your project.

 ```xml
 <dependency>